opensearch-project/project-website/_posts/2023-03-02-q1-survey-results.md

 layout: post
 authors:
   - apasun
-title: "OpenSearch Receives High Marks in the Quarterly Q1 Community Survey"
+title: "OpenSearch receives high marks in the Q1 Community Survey"
 date: 2023-03-02
 categories:
 - community
 meta_keywords: OpenSearch NPS, OpenSearch net promoter score, OpenSearch user experience
-meta_description: OpenSearch receives high marks in its quarterly Q1 Community Survey, reporting a net promoter score of 57.8 and a UX health score of 77.2.
+meta_description: OpenSearch receives high marks in its Q1 community survey, reporting a net promoter score of 57.8 and a UX health score of 77.2.

-excerpt: "Thank you to the OpenSearch community members who responded to our 2023-Q1 quarterly survey!
+excerpt: "Thank you to the OpenSearch community members who responded to our Q1 community survey!
 Our first quarterly survey focused on understanding who our users are, what they use OpenSearch for, and establishing a baseline for how they feel about the current user experience on OpenSearch.
-We are thrilled to report a NPS (net promotor score) of **57.8** and a UX health score of **77.2** with **97** community members taking part in the survey."
+We are thrilled to report a NPS (net promoter score) of **57.8** and a UX health score of **77.2** with **97** community members taking part in the survey."

 ---

-Thank you to the OpenSearch community members who responded to our 2023-Q1 quarterly survey!
-Our first quarterly survey focused on understanding who our users are, what they use OpenSearch for, and establishing a baseline for how they feel about the current user experience on OpenSearch.
-We are thrilled to report a NPS (net promotor score) of **57.8** and a UX health score of **77.2** with **97** community members taking part in the survey.
+Thank you to the OpenSearch community members who responded to our Q1 community survey!
+Our first quarterly survey focused on understanding who our users are, what they use OpenSearch for, and establishing a baseline for how they feel about the current OpenSearch user experience.
+We are thrilled to report a net promoter score (NPS) of **57.8** and a UX health score of **77.2**, with **97** community members taking part in the survey.

-We’ve recently launched a research program to get a holistic view of of our users’ experience.
-The program is designed to evaluate a user’s journey comprehensively, and amongst various research methodologies, includes a quarterly survey.
-In addition to quarterly surveys, the team also utilizes deep-dives, which are qualitative research studies that include conversations with users to understand their use cases, requirements, and OpenSearch experience.
-The surveys, going live once a quarter, will ask our community members to provide feedback on new features, existing experiences on OpenSearch, and more.
-This will help the OpenSearch team prioritize improvements to best serve the community.
-For the deep-dives, we invite community members who are willing to help us understand their use case, to talk to members of the OpenSearch team.
-After our Q2-2023 survey is live in March, you can access it from the landing page of [OpenSearch.org](http://opensearch.org/):
+We’ve recently launched a research program in order to get a holistic view of of the OpenSearch user experience.
+The program is designed to evaluate a user’s journey comprehensively and using various research methodologies, including a quarterly survey.
+In addition to quarterly surveys, we also utilize "deep-dives," which are qualitative research studies that include conversations with users to understand their use cases, requirements, and OpenSearch experiences.
+The quarterly surveys will ask community members to provide feedback on new features, existing OpenSearch experiences, and more.
+This will help us prioritize improvements to best serve the community.
+This will help us prioritize improvements to best serve the community.
+After our Q2 survey is released this month, you will be able to access it at [OpenSearch.org](http://opensearch.org/):

 ![OpenSearch.org website](../assets/media/blog-images/2023-03-02-q1-survey-results/q1-survey-results.png)